voodoo12345/credits-docs/source/blockchain_details.rst

    This is the process of `voting`, phase one of the consensus algorithm.
    At this point only one block proposal exists, so all votes are given to this block.
 #.
-Votes are exchanged and if one block reaches quorum of
+Votes are exchanged and if one block reaches the quorum of
    :ref:`Voting Power <dlt-consensus-voting-power>` backing -- it is now a `voted block`.
 The phase one is done.
 #.
 When the node receives enough votes on a block and thus finds out that the
-   block was `voted`, node goes into phase two of the consensus algorithm -- `committing` to the block.
+   block was `voted`, the node goes into phase two of the consensus algorithm -- `committing` to the block.
 #.
 Once the selected block has received quorum Voting Power backing - it is
    considered committed to be the next block in the chain.
-The phase two is done.
+Phase two is done.
 #.
 Every node receiving the block with enough committing VP attached to it
    adds this block to the chain and persists it on whatever storage is used with that particular node.
 #.
 The process can start over from scratch if there are new transactions
    in the pool.

-In a more complex real life situations there will be multiple transactions forming block proposals on different nodes and nodes will exchange and vote on proposals until one of the proposals reaches quorum.
+In a more complex real life situations, there will be multiple transactions forming block proposals on different nodes and nodes will exchange and vote on proposals until one of the proposals reaches the quorum.

 The consensus algorithm depends on several things:

 a.
 There has to be a required quorum defined.
-Current default is at least 51% of all Voting Power present in the system.
+The current default is at least 51% of all Voting Power present in the system.
 b.
 There has to be voting power available in the system, and whoever is executing the votes using it -- has to have access to the corresponding private keys.
 This is discussed in more details in